Semantic Driven Multi-Camera Pedestrian Detection: Results

-Second, the qualitative results presented in Figure \ref{fig:Wildtrack Qualitative Results} suggest that results in Table \ref{tab:Wildtrack Comparison} are highly biased by the author's manually annotated area.
+\begin{itemize} \item First, the qualitative results presented in Figure \ref{fig:Wildtrack Qualitative Results} suggest that results in Table \ref{tab:Wildtrack Comparison} are highly biased by the authors' manually annotated area.
 The proposed method obtains a broader \(\mathcal{AOI}\) (Figure \ref{fig:Wildtrack Qualitative Results}, green area) than the one provided by the authors (Figure \ref{fig:Wildtrack Qualitative Results}, red area).
 Although the automatically obtained \(\mathcal{AOI}\) seems to be better fitted to the ground floor in the scene than the manually annotated one, the performance of our method decreases because ground-truth data is reported only on the manually annotated area.
 Thereby, our true positive detections out of this area result in false positives in the statistics (see Figure \ref{fig:Wildtrack Qualitative Results}, cameras 1 and 4).

+\item Second, they learn their occlusion modeling and their inference ground occupancy probabilistic models specifically on the Wildtrack scenario using samples from the dataset.
+This training, as any fine-tuning procedure in Deep Neural Networks, is highly effective, as indicated by the increase in performance resulting from the use of the same architecture but adapted for the Wildtrack scenario (compare results of Pre-DeepMCD and Top-DeepMCD).
+This training requires the use of human-annotated detections in each scenario, hindering the scalability of these solutions and its application to the real world.
+The proposed approach, on the other hand, performs equally without the need of being adapted for every target scenario reported in this paper. \end{itemize}

+Respect to the first issue, i.e. the effect of using the proposed automatically extracted \(\mathcal{AOI}\) instead of the one provided by the dataset and used by the rest of the methods, in order to obtain a fairer comparison, we have included in Table \ref{tab:Wildtrack Comparison} the result of the proposed method evaluated on the authors' \(\mathcal{AOI}\) using our top ranked method, i.e. using EfficientDet baseline.
+As it can be observed, when using the authors' \(\mathcal{AOI}\) for evaluation, the proposed method outperforms TOP-DeepMCD by a \(8.33\%\) and DenseNet-DeepMCD by a \(3.17\%\) ranking the third best method on the Wildtrack dataset without requiring a dataset specific fine-tunning stage as the two above it.
+In addition, performance with respect to GMC-3D \cite{lima2021generalizable}, which replicates the previous version of the proposed method with the addition of Person Re-Identification features is increased a \(17.85 \%\).

-On average and contrary to state-of-the-art approaches, the proposed method adapts to different target scenario without needing a separate training stage for each situation and neither requiring a manually annotated area of interest.
+On average, and contrary to state-of-the-art approaches, the proposed method adapts to different target scenarios without needing a separate training stage for each situation, with the consequent reduction of computational resources and time, and neither requiring a manually annotated area of interest.